 Study environment inspections

 Study environment inspections are carried out at all universities every three years, and annual checks are made to ensure that proposals for improvements are implemented.
 Inspections are carried out by student representatives (such as members of the students’ union), university representatives (such as persons responsible for the premises and teaching development), FSHS representatives (usually a general practitioner, psychologist and public health nurse), and a municipal health officer.
+The FSHS will inform the person responsible at the higher education institution when the check is about to be carried out.

 Study environment inspections required by law began in the early 2010s and are an integral part of the study community work carried out by the FSHS.